 Tilt your glass to a 45-degree angle and align the can so it pours directly into the center of the glass.
 Once half full, tilt the glass to a level position and fill to the top.
 This pour should produce an ideal head that is around one-half inch.
 Pouring beer from a can should be treated no differently than pouring it from a tap.
 Treat even the cheapest can of beer like a high-end craft beer and get the best flavor out of it.
 As a bar owner, this can help you price beer higher since it will taste better.

 You may have to allow the beer to settle for some time in the can prior to pouring.
-As with wine that develops bottle shock, beer can react poorly to the jostling of transportation.
+Similar to other goods in transit, beer can react poorly to the jostling of transportation.
 Nobody wants to pop open a can of beer and have it explode everywhere.

 If you pour beer properly, you'll maximize taste, look, and texture.
 An improperly poured beer can end up with too much foam, no foam, or an unenjoyable taste.
 Break out the steps listed above at your next gathering and show all of your friends the perfect pour.
 Their taste buds will thank you.